tomcur/koit/README.md

 - built-in, future-aware, reader-writer synchronization
 - works with arbitrary data formatters
 - works with arbitrary storage backends
-- comes with default formatters and backends that fit more purposes
+- comes with default formatters and backends that fit most purposes

 By default, Koit comes with its file-backend, JSON formatter and Bincode formatter enabled.
 You can cherry-pick features instead.